 Marcus Lopez Arguello died in late 1987 – the exact date is unclear – aged only fifteen.
-Marcus’ friends, and we are amongst them, will properly assert that his death was a shameful waste.
+Marcus’ friends, and we are amongst them, know that his death was a shameful waste.

 In the freefall of violence in which Marcus spent most of his life, it is fair to say that his final years were exacerbated by Marcus.
 But although he certainly had his flaws, mostly Marcus suffered from bad luck.
 The creative product of one of the leading contemporary writers in American comic books, Rick Remender, Marcus’ parents were both killed by a falling suicide on the Golden Gate Bridge, the event occurring when Marcus was a young boy enjoying until that awful point an idyllic childhood.

-The hideousness of high school manifests in different was in Deadly Class.
+The hideousness of high school manifests in different ways in Deadly Class.
 There is the awful Viktor who fails to get an erection and so he spreads the rumour that he did not have sex with Petra because she had venereal disease.
 There is the threat of rape by Viktor of Shabnam as he is nude in the shower.
 The odious Shabnam reads Marcus’ diary and shares the content with principal to his own advantage.
-Teenagers are appalling sub-humans who should indeed be imprisoned in a compound amusingly called “high school” until they mature.
+Sometimes your critic, who has teenagers, regards some of his children’s friends as appalling sub-humans who should indeed be imprisoned in a compound amusingly called “high school” until they mature.
 This title perfectly captures that sentiment.

 Was Marcus actually the damaged outsider?
 Or was Marcus was a kind of 15 year old Everyman in terms of the worst imaginings of high school?
+Marcus’ teenage life is marred by misjudgement and messes.
 Marcus obsessed about a girl, Saya, who was disinterested in him.
 When she did finally sleep with him, Marcus messed up his priorities by running out on her because he was late for his weekend job at a comic shop.
 Marcus then alienated both Saya and his best friend Willie by being insufferable and self-destructively high on bad drugs.
 Marcus had far too many drugs, and during one memorable comedown, Marcus shat his pants while at work.
-Marcus also got wasted at a party and slept with the most horrid girl at school (Kelly, known as “The Troll”), and everyone knew it when she told him that she was pregnant.
+Marcus got wasted at a party and slept with the most horrid girl at school (Kelly, known as “The Troll”), and everyone knew it when she told him that she was pregnant.
 Marcus strung along the poor doomed Maria, who loved him, and ultimately died in trying to protect him.
-Missing Maria, not knowing that she is dead, Marcus tells Saya that he loves her, and spirals into weakness and depression when she says she has entered into a relationship with Marcus’ best friend, Willie.
+Missing Maria, not knowing that she is dead, Marcus tells Saya that he loves her.
+He spirals into weakness and depression when she says she has entered into a relationship with Marcus’ best friend, Willie.